Adult Education Classes

 - All payments to students will then be sent within two weeks of this closing date.

 - All artists are responsible for arrangements to pick up their submissions in a timely manner.
-Artists or their representative should be present on the closing date if a buyer is picking up a sold piece at this time.
+If artwork is sold independently, artists or their representative should be present on the closing date if a buyer is picking up a sold piece at this time.

 The primary purpose of the Student Exhibition is to provide both a unique opportunity and a quality space for students of all levels to present their work.
 As an added benefit to students during the exhibition, you may list any piece for a sale price of your determination.
 Students will have the opportunity to docent the exhibition on a volunteer basis.